AviatrixSystems/Docs/HowTos/transit_dmz_faq.rst

  #.
 The Controller then distributes the routes to all Spoke VPCs and the main gateways.
  #.
 From a Spoke VPC point of view, its transit gateway is the main gateway even though the main gateway runs no BGP.

 The Aviatrix Controller monitors the health of the instance based firewall appliances by AWS APIs.
-When it detects one firewall instance become not in running state, it triggers an HA failover to direct both the main gateway and the companion gateway to point the routes to the backup firewall instance.
+When it detects that one firewall instance is no longer in a running state, it triggers an HA failover to direct both the main gateway and the companion gateway to point the routes to the backup firewall instance.

 How should the firewall be deployed?